centreon/centreon-collect/broker/doc/broker-doc.md

 * ratio number BA
 * ratio percent BA

-Before describing these BA, let's try to explain how they lives and how they are computed.
+Before describing these BA, let's try to explain how they live and how they are computed.

 All the BA classes derived from an abstract `ba` class.
 They have to implement the following methods: